-Francesca Gaiba is an IPR Research Associate Professor and its Senior Director for Operations and Outreach.
+Francesca Gaiba is an IPR Research Professor and its Senior Director for Operations and Outreach.
 She holds an undergraduate degree from Italy's University of Bologna, and a masters in international relations and a PhD in anthropology from Syracuse University.

 From 2007–09, Gaiba was the associate director of the University of Illinois at Chicago’s Office of Social Science Research.
 Between 2010 and 2015, she managed the UIC Institute for Research on Race and Public Policy (IRRPP), focusing on program development and implementation, grant support and management, and high-level administration.
 At IRRPP she was the cofounder of the WriteOut!
 Writing retreat for scholars of race and ethnicity.
 Gaiba managed the Northwestern University Institute for Sexual and Gender Minority Health and Wellbeing as its associate director from 2015–20.
 She is a Certified Pre-Award Research Administrator (CPRA).
 Gaiba brings a commitment to racial and LGBT justice and their policy implications to her scholarship and academic work.